-Jonathan Knight has written nine books on Cleveland sports, building a reputation as “one of the most articulate and devoted sportswriters in Ohio,” according to the Akron Beacon Journal.
+Jonathan Knight has written ten books on Cleveland sports, building a reputation as “one of the most articulate and devoted sportswriters in Ohio,” according to the Akron Beacon Journal.

 Born in Dayton, Ohio, in 1976, Knight has family roots in Cleveland dating back to the mid-19th century.
 His first sports love was the Browns, whom he started following at age eight.
 The following year, he began writing a weekly Browns newsletter titled Only Dogs Allowed.
 Started on sheets of scrap paper, by the time Knight was in high school, the newsletter was distributed to paid subscribers, garnering notice from Dayton-area newspapers and television stations.